hervenoubs/Django-5-Blog-Application-with-Bootstrap/README.md

 Project Structure

-authentication/: Django app for signing up and logging in for bloggers. blog/: Django app for the blog functionality. static/: Contains static files (CSS, JavaScript).
+accounts/: Django app for managing bloggers actions like add/view/delete posts and moderate their comments. authentication/: Django app for signing up and logging in for bloggers. blog/: Django app for the blog functionality. static/: Contains static files (CSS, JavaScript).